ragnar-lodbrok/meow-sql/README.md

 ## Features

-The app is in development stage at the moment and was never carefully tested, though it can be run and do some work.
+The app is in development stage at the moment and was never carefully tested, though it can be run and do some work (warning: do not use in production!!!).

 1. Works on Windows and Linux, in theory can be compiled on any platform with Qt5 and mysql-client support
 2. At the moment supports only MySQL database.